ppyht2/lsd-slam-containerised/Readme.md

 This part is usually environment dependent because we need to share a window with the host.

-On Mac, make sure the latest [XQuartz](https://www.xquartz.org) is installed, and run `$./scripts/launch-container-mac.sh`.
+If you are on Mac, make sure the latest [XQuartz](https://www.xquartz.org) is installed, and run `$./scripts/launch-container-mac.sh`.
+On Linux, run `$./scripts/launch-container-linux.sh`.

 ### Download the dataset